 - The quarry of the project is within the property with Mineral Production Sharing Agreement (MPSA) No. of 071-97-IV with aggregate area of 2,337 hectares.
 However, only about 272 hectares will be used for the cement production. - The primary minerals that will be extracted from the quarry area are limestone and shale.
 A total of ~864 million MT of limestone and ~544 million MT of shale are available in the area based on the exploration conducted within the MPSA. - No quarrying activities will be done during the Phase 1(2022-2024) of the project since only cement grinding facility will be operated during this phase.
-Starting Phase 2 (2024-2027), Line 1 with 1.5 MMTPY clinker capacity will be operated.
-For the production of 1.5 MMTPY of clinker, only ~2 million MT and ~0.4 million MT of limestone and shale will be extracted per year, respectively.
-Starting 2027, another cement production line with the same capacity will be operated making the total production capacity of the proposed project to 3.0 MMTPY.
+Starting Phase 2 (2024-2027), full cement plant Line 1 with 1.5 MMTPY clinker capacity will be operated. - For the production of 1.5 MMTPY of clinker, about ~2.3 million MT and ~0.4 million MT of limestone and shale will be extracted per year, respectively.
+Starting 2027, another cement production line with the same capacity will be operated making the total annual production capacity of the proposed project to 3.0 MMTPY.
+The amount of limestone and shale that will be extracted for the overall capacity of the proposed project will be increased to ~4.8 MT/yr and ~0.88 MT/yr, respectively. - Table 1-9 shows the amount of minerals to be extracted per year.
+Sample mining plan is presented in Figure 1-13.

-Table 1-8: Total Available and Extracted Mineral Reserves for the Proposed Project Mineral Total Amount of Reserves Available (MT) Total Amount of Reserves to be Extracted (2024,) Total Amount of Reserves to be Extracted (2027) Limestone 863,905,700 2,333,192 MT/yr 4,666,384 MT/yr Shale 543,863,600 399,162 MT/yr 798,324 MT/yr
+Table 1-9: Total Available and Extracted Mineral Reserves for the Proposed Project

+Mineral Total Amount of Reserves Available (MT) Total Amount of Reserves to be Extracted (MT/yr)

+Year 1 to 3 Year 4 to Year 15

+Limestone 863,905,700 2,333,192 4,800,000

+Shale 543,863,600 399,162 880,000